ashiqur-rony/gk_sslcommerz/readme.txt

 7. This is the confirmation page before redirecting the user to the SSLCommerz gateway.

 == Changelog ==
+= 0.4 =
-= 0.3 =
+* Updated CSS and JS for admin side to work properly on version 4.4 = 0.3 =
 * Implemented the payment form widget
 = 0.2 =